ViBlog/viewpager/viewpager-intro.md

 ```

 ## Offscreen Pages Buffer
-By default a ViewPager will load the previous and next page.
-If you have a predefined number of pages, by example a list of Local, Country and World Ranking.
-It can be usefull to increase it to have a smooth scroll experience between them.
+By default, a ViewPager will load the previous and next page.
+If you have a predefined number of pages as a list of Local, Country and World Ranking.
+It can be useful to increase it to have a smooth scroll experience between them.

 To do it, you will need to call ```public void setOffscreenPageLimit(int limit)``` and providing a higher limit (1 is the default setting).
 But always keep in mind the more you set, the more the device will have to retain in memory.
-On low end devices and complex Views it can cause OutOfMemory crash and burn your UI to ashes...
+On low-end devices and complex Views, it can cause an OutOfMemory crash and burn your UI to ashes...

-To keep all tabs from previous example (4 pages), we will need to set it to 3 offscreen pages or list size minus one (current page viewed).
+To keep all tabs from the previous example (4 pages), we will need to set it to 3 offscreen pages or list size minus one (current page viewed).

 ```java
 //MainActivity